-The Office of Sustainability, under the direction of the City Managers Office, prepares and tracks implementation of a comprehensive strategy of goals, objectives, projects, and actions that move the City of Dayton in a more environmentally sensitive and sustainable direction.
+The Office of Sustainability, under the direction of the Office of the City Manager, prepares and tracks implementation of a comprehensive strategy of goals, objectives, projects, and actions that move the City of Dayton in a more environmentally sensitive and sustainable direction.
 We pursue continuous reductions in fossil fuel consumption and look for opportunities to employ renewable forms of energy such as geothermal, hydro, wind, and solar.